icshwi/e3training/workbook/chapter5.md

 Each module has the slightly difference directory structure and files, but most of them are the same.

 * cmds              : customized startup scripts should be located in
-* docs              : documents, log fles or others should be located in
+* docs              : documents, log files or others should be located in
 * iocsh             : modularized startup scripts should be located in.
 They will be installed into e3 installation path.
 * patch             : if we need to handle small changes of source codes, we can keep patch files within it.
 * Makefile          : global e3 module makefile
 * iocStats.Makefile : e3 makefile for iocStats
 * configure         : e3 configuration files
-* iocStats          : git submodule path to link to where iocStats source reposiotory is
+* iocStats          : git submodule path to link to where iocStats source repository is

 ### Git submodule

-In order to explain how e3 uses git submodules, we have to do the following execise:
+In order to explain how e3 uses git submodules, we have to do the following exercise:

 0. Run